Joseph Antenucci Becherer: Career

 Following a period of teaching at Ohio University as a sabbatical replacement, Becherer moved to Grand Rapids, Michigan.
-During the 1991-1992 academic year he developed an art history program for Grand Rapids Community College, and successively served as Department Chair, Assistant Dean and then Dean of Arts, Liberal Arts and Social Sciences leading more than 120 faculty.
+During the 1991–1992 academic year he developed an art history program for Grand Rapids Community College, and successively served as department chair, Assistant Dean and then Dean of Arts, Liberal Arts and Social Sciences leading more than 120 faculty.
 Simultaneous, he did consultation work for Prentice-Hall publishing and the Grand Rapids Art Museum.
 For the later he organized the landmark exhibition, “Pietro Perugino: Master of the Italian Renaissance” in 1997-1998 – the first of its kind anywhere in the world.

 After a period of consulting work, Becherer officially joined Frederik Meijer Gardens & Sculpture Park in 1999.
 The organization was only four years old when he became the founding director and curator of the now internationally renowned sculpture program helping to realize the vision of retail magnate and philanthropist, Frederik Meijer.
 Becherer also began teaching upper divisions classes at Aquinas College.

-At Meijer Gardens, Becherer developed a permanent collection opening in the late 19th century with iconic works by Auguste Rodin, Aristide Maillol, Jacques Lipchitz and Joan Miro, to Louise Nevelson and Barbara Hepworth, Mark di Suvero, Hanneke Beaumont and Beverly Pepper, Richard Serra and Jaume Plensa, Antony Gormley and Louise Bourgeois.
-In all the collection hosts more than 300 works across the campus including at 25 acre sculpture, but in concert with gardens and natural environments across the 158 acre campus.
+At Meijer Gardens, Becherer developed a permanent collection opening in the late 19th century with iconic works by Auguste Rodin, Aristide Maillol, Jacques Lipchitz and Joan Miró, to Louise Nevelson and Barbara Hepworth, Mark di Suvero, Hanneke Beaumont and Beverly Pepper, Richard Serra and Jaume Plensa, Antony Gormley and Louise Bourgeois.
+In all the collection hosts more than 300 works across the campus including at 25 acre sculpture, but in concert with gardens and natural environments across the 158-acre campus.
 In 2015, Meijer Gardens opened the Richard and Helen DeVos Japanese Gardens designed by Hoichi Kurisu including iconic works by Anish Kapoor, Jenny Holzer, Zhang Huan and Giuseppe Penone among others.
 In addition, he has developed a major collection of works on paper, models and maquettes for the organization.

 Thus far, Becherer has organized nearly fifty exhibitions including retrospectives for Jim Dine (sculpture), Beverly Pepper and George Segal.
 He has published dozens of books, catalogs, essays and articles.

 Independently, he lectures and advises on projects across the country, Europe, Japan and China.

 Civic and professional projects

 Becherer has served on numerous national and international projects including those commissioning major public works by Dennis Oppenheim and Maya Lin.
-In 2010-2011, he served as National Chairman of the committee to commission a sculpture of President Gerald R. Ford for the Rotunda of the US Capitol Building.
+In 2010–2011, he served as National Chairman of the committee to commission a sculpture of President Gerald R. Ford for the Rotunda of the US Capitol Building.

 He currently serves on the Board of the Midwest Art History Society and the Ohio University Alumni Association and advisory boards to the International Sculpture Center.